AndreyAkinshin/aakinshin.net/hugo/content/en/posts/2020/06/harrell-davis-double-mad-outlier-detector.md

 Let's consider another example that compares different combinations of the discussed approaches.
 We take `BaseSample` from the beta-distribution $ \textrm{Beta}(1, 10) $ multilied by 10000.
-Next, we add different combinations of lower or upper outliers and check how the following outlier detector work:
+Next, we add different combinations of lower or upper outliers and check how the following outlier detector works:

 * `TukeySimple`: Tukey's fences with the straightforward quantile estimation
 * `TukeyHd`: Tukey's fences with the Harrell-Davis quantile estimation